thiago-a-souza/MongoDB/05-Indexes.md

 Text indexes create tokens from strings or arrays, so it can be searched more efficiently with indexes.
 This search is not case sensitive and also matches plural and singular words.
 A collection can have only one text index, but multiple fields are allowed.
 In addition to that, text indexes provide a matching score, so it can be displayed and sorted using the *$meta* operator.

+Unlike regular indexes, which can be dropped using a syntax similar to the way they were created, dropping a text index requires the index name that can be found using the function *getIndexes()*.

 ```
 > db.example.drop()